robertlarkins/math-and-code-tricks/NodaTime/Readme.md

 ## WebAPI NodaTime serialisation
-To allow the NodaTime objects to be serialised into recognised format, such as an ISO 8601 string, there are two possible NuGet packages needed, either `NodaTime.Serialization.JsonNet` or `NodaTime.Serialization.SystemTextJson` add the  NuGet package to the project that contains the Asp.Net controllers.
+To allow the NodaTime objects to be serialised into recognised format, such as an ISO 8601 string, there are two possible NuGet packages needed, either `NodaTime.Serialization.JsonNet` which is used for Json.NET (Newtonsoft.Json) or `NodaTime.Serialization.SystemTextJson` for Microsoft's System.Text.Json.
+The needed NuGet package is then installed into the project that contains the Asp.Net controllers.

 Then in `Startup.cs` add the following:

 For `NodaTime.Serialization.SystemTextJson` use the following:
 ```C#